JoyIbe/Spotify-Data-Analysis-I-and-II/README.md

+# Spotify Data Analysis I

-## Spotify Data Analysis SQL Project
+## Spotify Data Analysis using postgresql:
 Using the provided attributes in the spotify dataset, this analysis was carried out targeting primarily on the following problem statements mentioned below:

 1. Retrieve the names of all tracks that have more than 1 billion streams.